USPTO Examiner CHONG YONG SOO - Art Unit 1623

 Executive Summary

-Examiner CHONG, YONG SOO works in Art Unit 1623 and has examined 182 patent applications in our dataset.
-With an allowance rate of 87.9%, this examiner has an above-average tendency to allow applications.
-Applications typically reach final disposition in approximately 35 months.
+Examiner CHONG, YONG SOO works in Art Unit 1623 and has examined 165 patent applications in our dataset.
+With an allowance rate of 92.7%, this examiner allows applications at a higher rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 40 months.

 Allowance Patterns

-Examiner CHONG, YONG SOO's allowance rate of 87.9% places them in the 64% percentile among all USPTO examiners.
-This examiner has an above-average tendency to allow applications.
+Examiner CHONG, YONG SOO's allowance rate of 92.7% places them in the 79% percentile among all USPTO examiners.
+This examiner is more likely to allow applications than most examiners at the USPTO.

 Office Action Patterns